HouzuoGuo/laitos/doc/[Web-service]-prometheus-metrics-exporter.md

 </pre>

 ## Tips

+Make the endpoint difficult to guess, this helps to prevent misuse of the service.

 Visit prometheus web UI (or Grafana dashboard if they are integrated), and try out the following equations for plotting program resource usage:

 - Percentage of involuntary context switches, 3-minutes running average:
   `(sum(rate(laitos_proc_num_involuntary_switches[3m])) by (instance) / (sum(rate(laitos_proc_num_involuntary_switches[3m])) by (instance) + sum(rate(laitos_proc_num_voluntary_switches[3m])) by (instance))) * 100`
 - Seconds of CPU time spent by laitos server (including children) in user and kernel mode, 3-minutes running average: